danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 reactivecocoa: https://github.com/ReactiveCocoa/ReactiveCocoa
 ---

 Swift is an amazing language, but I still find that it lacks good native support for coordinating multiple async operations in a sophisticated way.
-In this post, I will look at existing libraries for handling this, then discuss a lightweight custom approach.
+In this post, I will look at existing libraries for handling this, then discuss a lightweight alternative.

-If you want to download the source code for the custom approach to have as a reference as you make your way through the post, you can find it [here]({{page.source}}).

 ## Existing alternatives

-While languages like .NET and JavaScript has native support for async/await, Swift developers must rely on 3rd party libraries or build their own custom solution.
-Let's look at some open source libraries that aims to simplify working with async operations.
+While languages like .NET and JavaScript has native support for async/await, Swift developers must rely on 3rd party libraries or build their own solution.
+Let's look at some open source libraries that aims at simplifying working with async operations.

 ### PromiseKit